KDE/documentation-docs-kdenlive-org/glossary/introducing_scopes/waveform_and_RGB_parade.rst

 - *Paint Mode* – Changes the paint mode for the Waveform.
 Usually changes its brightness as well.
 Green also highlights pixels with values 0 or 255.

-- *Luma mode* (Context menu) – As for the Histogram you can chose how to calculate Luma (Rec.601 or Rec.709).
+- *Luma mode* (Context menu) – As for the Histogram you can choose how to calculate Luma (Rec.601 or Rec.709).

 .. image:: /images/kdenlive-colorscopes-waveform-green.png
    :alt: kdenlive-colorscopes-waveform-green